Campus Safety Links

 Confined Spaces: Access to confined spaces requires specific training and preparation.
 Contact the CoE Safety Office for information about work or research which may require access to a confined space.
 All confined space work must comply with the UW-Madison Confined Space Program.

 Ergonomics: Individuals who spend significant amounts of time in a single location or position may experience discomfort when their environment does not support them ergonomically.
-University Health Service provides ergonomic services to eligible UW-Madison employees to promote health and safety, decrease injury potential and Worker’s Compensation expenses, and increase productivity.
+EHS provides ergonomic services free-of-charge to eligible UW–Madison employees to promote health and safety, decrease injury potential and Worker’s Compensation expenses, and increase productivity..

 Forklifts and other Powered Industrial Trucks: Operations fall under OSHA standard 1910.178 and their use requires training by a certified instructor.
+Drivers must be re-certified every three years.
 Contact the CoE Safety Office for information about acquiring your forklift certification if use is required for your position in the College of Engineering.

 Indoor Air Quality: First report or concern should be directed to your Building Manager for resolution or referral.
-FP&M work orders for HVAC, chemical fume hoods, or other equipment may need to be submitted.
+Work orders for HVAC, chemical fume hoods, or other equipment will need to be submitted through your Departmental Administrator.
 EH&S may need to be consulted for biosafety cabinets.
-UHS/EOH may be consulted for mold concerns or other issues.
+UHS/EOH may be consulted for mold concerns or other air quality issues.

 Respirators: Medical clearance is a prerequisite to a fit test and wearing a respirator.
 Environmental and Occupational Health coordinates compliance for OSHA 1910.134 Respiratory Protection and aligns services for initial and annual respirator user fit testing with Occupational Medicine.
 Contact the CoE Safety Office if you may need a respirator for your work or research.

-Prescription Safety Glasses: UW-Madison employees may order and receive prescription safety glasses with an optician in the Occupational Medicine clinic at UHS.
+Prescription Safety Glasses: UW-Madison employees may order and receive prescription safety glasses through Wisconsin Vision.